jon-jacky/home/recent.md

   a dramatic performance boost in ... text screen scrolling and rendering of tiled backgrounds."
 Also
   <https://github.com/uli/basicengine-firmware> "The software is a
-  heavily modified version of
+  heavily modified version of Toyoshiki Tiny BASIC
   <https://github.com/Tamakichi/ttbasic_arduino/tree/ttbasic_arduino_ps2_ntsc>
   " via <https://www.metafilter.com/175123/62984-bytes-free.> Compare to
-  Uzebox below.
+  Uzebox, 24 May below.

 - <http://www.garbled.net/tmp/bringup.pdf> - "Bringup is Hard
   ...
 Bringup is the initial stage of a new port of an Operating